 Roquefort is made following the soft cheese recipe using raw milk from the Lacaune sheep, a hardy breed that roams the region’s parched, rocky landscape grazing on wild herbs.
 Penicillium roqueforti can be added to the milk or sprinkled on the curds prior to moulding.
 The cheeses are not pressed and piercing takes place after two days.
 Roquefort is matured for at least 90 days with at least two weeks in the Combalou caves.

-Eating Roquefort PDO at Christmas
+Eating Roquefort PDO

 This wonderfully complex cheese is worthy of a wonderfully complex pairing so reach for the sauternes to sip alongside it.
 Create a stunning platter with dried figs, walnuts and honey to give this cheese the platform is deserves.